 This isn’t overhead; it’s how technical quality and architectural coherence happen across teams.
 When tech leads are buried in individual contributor work, cross-domain technical decisions get made in isolation, creating integration problems later.

 Circuit breakers provide realistic time bounds.
 Each team gets a feature-specific circuit breaker based on their piece.
-If Platform hits their 2-week limit, Backend knows not to start yet.
-The feature gets reassessed or Platform extends with stakeholder agreement.
+If Platform hits their 2-week limit, Backend knows not to start yet and the feature gets reassessed or Platform extends with stakeholder agreement.
 No wasted downstream effort.

 Virtual coordination, not parallel structures.
 Domain teams stay in their existing structures and operate at their natural cadences.
 They coordinate through visibility and communication, not by creating competing organizational hierarchies.

 On predictability: Sprints promise predictability but deliver theater.
-Teams commit to sprint goals and then miss them, carrying work over as velocity charts fluctuate wildly and features fragment across multiple intervals.
+Sprint planning estimates points, not outcomes.
+Teams commit to story points and report velocity while features fragment across intervals and actual customer value goes unmeasured.
 The burndown graphs look healthy while actual outcomes disappoint.
-Real predictability comes from reducing uncertainty before committing (shaping), bounding risk explicitly (circuit breakers), and tracking actual lead time rather than imaginary velocity points.
+Real predictability comes from reducing uncertainty through shaping before committing, bounding risk explicitly with circuit breakers, and tracking actual lead time rather than imaginary velocity points.

 How This Approach Can Fail